 I have been a part of EECS16A course staff for a whole ten semesters, of which, a few I spent as Head Lab TA, and a few as Lab Content TA.
 Before this position, I have lab assisted for CS61A, EE16A, and then promoted to lab teaching assistant.
 Many peers have asked what sort of responsibilities I have as Head Lab TA, knowing that this is not a common position for courses to have.
 My job description is vague, but the overarching goal is to improve labs and make sure the students learn from them.
-This includes but is not limited to: organizing a BOM for the students’ kits, lecturing about lab material, maintain a clean and organized lab, debugging student’s labs, managing the grading infrastructure, and most importantly, developing labs for future semesters.
+This includes but is not limited to: organizing a BOM for the students’ kits, lecturing about lab material, maintaining lab equipment status, debugging students’ labs, managing the grading infrastructure, and most importantly, developing labs for future semesters.
 In short, the job description is “Make it work, but better”.
 I worked closely with graduate students and professors that have taught or will teach 16A to help guide the direction of the course.
 Aside from that, I also write midterm and final problems, proctor exams, and train TAs and lab assistants weekly for upcoming labs.